untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 Then stuff it in the Microserver - everything else will happen there.

 Next, install TrueNAS scale from its USB installer thumb drive.
-Remove the installer thum drive and let it reboot - whereupon it'll fail to find something to boot from).
-Not documented here because (a) it's well documented elsewhere (b) it's _done_ already and (c) I didn't take notes[^4].
+Then remove the installer thumb drive and let it reboot - whereupon it'll fail to find something to boot from).
+Not documented here because (a) it's well documented elsewhere; (b) it's _done_ already; and (c) I didn't take notes[^4].

-[^4]: By the time you've been through about 20 POST-install-reboot-POST-bootfail-POST-fiddle-reboot-POST-bootfail loops... you'd quit taking notes too
+[^4]: By the time you've been through about 20 POST-install-reboot-POST-bootfail-POST-fiddle-reboot-POST-bootfail loops... you'd quit taking notes too, especially given that each POST takes about 30 seconds.
+WTF HP, WTF.

-Now swap installer thumb drives - and boot from the Ubuntu installer and select the option to Try Ubuntu.
+Now swap installer thumb drives, then boot from the Ubuntu installer and select the option to Try Ubuntu.

 Once in Ubuntu, grab a shell, figure out which device corresponds to your microSD card.
 Knowing how big it is will help here.
-I brute force likely devices using:
+I brute force likely devices using and look for a likely sd* device of the right capacity:

 ```console
 dmesg | fgrep sd